-All candidates for residency positions will be notified upon during interviews (or during telephone interview if an in-person interview will not be held) that all appointments to residency positions are contingent upon successful completion of a criminal background check.
+All candidates for residency positions will be notified upon during the interview process that all appointments to residency positions are contingent upon successful completion of a criminal background check.

 All applicants for BH – UAMS residency positions are required to authorize the performance of a criminal background check at the time the position is offered, or in the event of matched applicants, at the time that the match result is received.